monicanagent/cypherpoker/README.md

 To get started with the CypherPoker source code please visit the wiki: https://github.com/monicanagent/cypherpoker/wiki

-*Note: The trunk CypherPoker respository should be considered the most stable and complete development copy.
-For development snapshots see branches (https://github.com/monicanagent/cypherpoker/branches).
-The newest branch (highest version number), represents the working -- most recent and unstable -- version*.
+*Note: The trunk CypherPoker respository should be considered the most unstable, in-development copy.
+For stable development snapshots see branches (https://github.com/monicanagent/cypherpoker/branches).

 Familiarity with ActionScript 3 or its weakly-typed cousin JavaScript are not a requirement in order to compile the software but are useful when desiring to make changes to the code.